Greece on right reform path, but needs to keep 'pedalling': Moscovici

 “That’s the case for Europe, as a whole.
 If you don’t go that way, that bicycle falls.”

-He also said that Greece's official creditors must keep up promises on debt relief that were agreed in a Eurogroup meeting of euro zone finance ministers in June.
+He said the next bailout review would not be a “traditional” one and urged Greece’s lenders to have a common and clear vision for the country and keep up promises on debt relief that were agreed in a meeting of euro zone finance ministers in June.

 “The (debt relief) measures must be implemented at the end of the bailout program, but the decisions can be taken before that,” Moscovici said.
 “We must continue to work hard toward completing the program.”

-Reporting By Renee Maltezou, writing by Michele Kambas
+Reporting By Renee Maltezou, writing by Michele Kambas Editing by Jeremy Gaunt